klauer/epics-sumo-mirror/doc/configuration-files.rst

 The configuration file for sumo-scan
 ------------------------------------

-The default filename of this file is sumo-scan.config.
+The default name of this file is sumo-scan.config.

 Keys in the sumo-scan configuration file
 ++++++++++++++++++++++++++++++++++++++++